Binomials, the recursive way

 End of run #9 -------------------------------

-This is a typical result: Albeit providing elegant solutions recursion based implementations frequently fail with respect to performance.
-Hence using recursion is often strongly discouraged.
+This is a typical result: Albeit providing elegant solutions recursion based implementations frequently offer extremely poor performance discouraging its usage.
 There are however situations where:

 2. Recursion is the only (known) way to implement a desired logic.